-From the present study, it can be inferred that incorporation of vitamin C and vitamin E had decreased serum concentrations of glucose, cholesterol, and triglyceride in treated group of the Japanese quail layer.
-This finding was in line with Kucuk et al. (2003) showed that supplementation of vitamin C and vitamin E in diet of laying hens significantly decreased (P≤0.05) serum glucose, cholesterol, and triglycerides concentration.
-Similarly El-Sebai (2000) reported that plasma concentrations of total protein, total lipids and total cholesterol increased in experimental groups fed diets with vitamin E as compared to control.
-Furthermore, Sahin et al. (2002) observed treatment with vitamin E caused an elevation in serum concentrations of total protein and albumin of broilers during heat stress conditions.
-On the other hand, El-Mallah et al. (2011) reported that hens fed diet added with vitamin E @0.50mg/kg had significant (P<0.05) increased on serum total protein, albumin, and globulin, whereas no effect on serum triglycerides comparing to the control.
+From the present study, it can be inferred that incorporation of vitamins C and E had decreased serum concentrations of glucose, cholesterol, and triglyceride in treated group of the Japanese quail layer.
+This finding was in line with Kucuk et al. (2003) which showed that supplementation of vitamins C and E in diet of laying hens significantly decreased (p≤0.05) serum glucose, cholesterol, and triglycerides concentration.
+Similarly, El-Sebai (2000) reported that plasma concentrations of total protein, total lipids and total cholesterol increased in experimental groups fed diets with vitamin E as compared to control.
+Furthermore, Sahin et al. (2002) observed that treatment with vitamin E caused a rise in serum concentrations of total protein and albumin of broilers during heat stress conditions.
+On the other hand, El-Mallah et al. (2011) reported that hens fed diet added with vitamin E @0.50mg/kg had significant (p<0.05) increased on serum total protein, albumin, and globulin, whereas no effect on serum triglycerides comparing to the control.

 5. CONCLUSION